samirkhakha7/new-batch/README.md

 # new-batch
-this is my first repositery.
+This is my first repositery.
+Author = samir khadka